A Brief History

 The Passing Zone is one of the most successful and sought-after comedy acts working today.
 This is their story.

-Owen Morse and Jon Wee met in 1986 at a juggling convention and instantly knew they would make a great team.
+Owen Morse and Jon Wee met in 1986 at a juggling convention and instantly knew they were destined to be a team.
 But they decided to graduate from college first.
 Which they both did.
 Rather than pursue careers in Economics and Psychology, they lit some torches, and started throwing stuff into the air.
 And things clicked.
-Two weeks after their first performance together they won the Silver Medal at the International Juggler’s Association Teams Competition.
+Two weeks after their first performance together they won the Silver Medal at the International Jugglers’ Association Teams Competition.
 The next year they won the Gold.
 That recognition earned an invitation to appear at the renowned Comedy and Magic Club in Los Angeles, where on their first night they were approached by the “Tonight Show” talent scout and booked for their first national television appearance in September 1990.
 Johnny Carson enjoyed them so much they were asked back less than a year later.
 Their first feature film followed, The Addams Family Movie, where Jon and Owen doubled for Gomez (Raul Julia) and Uncle Fester (Christopher Lloyd) in the climactic Mamushka dagger-passing scene.
 They also appeared in the award-winning comedy documentary, The Aristocrats.

-Recently, they were guest performers at The White House.
+Several years ago they were guest performers at The White House.

 The Passing Zone has been awarded five Guinness World Records and 18 Gold Medals from the International Juggler’s Association.
 They were presented with that organization’s Award of Excellence, for “excellence in the art of juggling through professional performance,” which is the most prestigious award in juggling (essentially the Juggling Hall of Fame).
 In addition, they have been inducted into the National Speaker’s Association’s Speaker Hall of Fame.